Robert Morris (financier): Memorials

 Morris's portrait appeared on US$1,000 greenbacks from 1862 to 1863 and on the $10 silver certificate from 1878 to 1880.
-Institutions named in honor of Morris include Robert Morris University and Robert Morris University Illinois.
+Institutions named in honor of Morris include Robert Morris University and the Robert Morris Experiential College at Roosevelt University.
 Mount Morris, New York, the location of a large flood control dam on the Genesee River, is named in his honor.
 A number of ships in the U.S. Navy and the U.S. Coast Guard have been named USS Morris or USRC Morris for him.
 Morrisville, Pennsylvania, was named in his honor.
 The Morris-Taney-class cutter was named for Morris and Roger Taney.
 A statue of Morris stands at Independence National Historical Park, and a monument to Morris, Washington, and Haym Salomon stands at Heald Square in Chicago, Illinois.

 Summerseat, Morris's former estate in Morrisville, is listed as a National Historic Landmark.
 Lemon Hill, a Federal-style estate listed on the National Register of Historic Places, is located on a parcel of land formerly owned by Morris.
 Part of the Liberty Bell Center is on land that was formerly part of the estate known as the President's House.
 Robert Morris holds the curious distinction as the only Founding Father whose house is a national memorial, but his life is not interpreted at the site.

 Morris is included in the Washington, D.C., Memorial to the 56 Signers of the Declaration of Independence.

+In April 2023, vandals wrote the words "Human Trafficer" on a Morris statue located at Independence National Historical Park (INHP) in Philadelphia.
+The INHP said the graffiti was written using felt marker, and the aged and weathered marble absorbed the markings.
+A material conservator used lasers to lighten the markings but was unable to remove them.